 The Equality Act also gives protection from discrimination because of sexual orientation.
-This includes orientation towards someone of the same sex (lesbian or gay men), opposite sex (heterosexual) or both sexes (bisexual).
+This includes orientation towards someone of the same sex (lesbians and gay men), opposite sex (heterosexual) or people of either sex (bisexual).
 The law means that an organisation's recruitment and selection procedures, as well as employment policies, must not discriminate because of sexual orientation.

 Making a claim for discrimination if you're married or in a civil partnership

-If an employee feels they been discriminated against, they will be able to bring a claim to an Employment Tribunal.
-However, it's best to talk to their employer first to try to sort out the matter informally.
+If an employee feels they been discriminated against, they will be able to bring a claim to an employment tribunal.
+However, it's best they talk to their employer before doing this to try to sort out the matter informally.

-Claimants who wish to bring a claim to the tribunal or appeal tribunal will have to pay a fee.
-The first fee will be paid to issue a claim and a further fee will be payable if the claim goes to hearing.
-There are two levels of fee which will depend on the type of claim.
+Claimants who wish to bring a claim to a tribunal or appeal tribunal will have to pay.
+The first fee is to issue a claim and there will be a further fee if the claim goes to a hearing.
+And there are two levels of fee depending on the type of claim.
 Further information is available from Ministry of Justice - Employment Tribunal guidance.

 Protected characteristics video